Save the date. Registration will open in late October.

 About the Speakers

 Jonathan A. Noyalas is director of Shenandoah University’s McCormick Civil War Institute, the founding editor of Journal of the Shenandoah Valley during the Civil War Era, and a professor in the history department at Shenandoah University.
-He is the author or editor of fifteen books including most recently Slavery and Freedom in the Shenandoah Valley during the Civil War Era published by University Press of Florida in the spring of 2021.
+He is the author or editor of sixteen books including most recently “The Blood-Tinted Waters of the Shenandoah”: The 1864 Valley Campaign’s Battle of Cool Spring (Savas Beatie, 2024) and Slavery and Freedom in the Shenandoah Valley during the Civil War Era (University Press of Florida, 2021).
 Noyalas has authored more than 100 articles, essays, book chapters, and reviews for a variety of scholarly and popular publications.
 In addition to teaching and writing Noyalas has consulted on various public history projects with organizations such as the National Park Service, American Battlefield Trust, Shenandoah Valley Battlefields National Historic District, and National Geographic.
 Noyalas has appeared on NPR’s “With Good Reason,” C-SPAN’s American History TV, and PCN.
-He is the recipient of numerous awards for his teaching and scholarship including the highest honor that can ever be bestowed upon anyone teaching at a college/university in Virginia–the State Council for Higher Education in Virginia’s Outstanding Faculty Award.
+He is the recipient of numerous awards for his teaching and scholarship including Shenandoah University’s Exemplary Teaching Award for the First Year Seminar, Shenandoah’s Wilkins Award, and the State Council for Higher Education in Virginia’s Outstanding Faculty Award.
+His next book, a biography of General Philip H. Sheridan, is under contract with Routledge.